Toggle: English / Spanish

 You may be asked medical history questions such as:

-Are you taking any hormones, medications, or supplements?
+- Are you taking any hormones, medicines, or supplements?

 - Order a mammogram to look for cancer, or a breast ultrasound to see if the lump is solid or a cyst